HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Confusion on Overlays

-[The International Association of Accessibility Professionals (IAAP)](https://www.accessibilityassociation.org/) published a position paper on [Accessibility Overlay Position and Recommendations](https://www.accessibilityassociation.org/s/overlay-position-and-recommendations).
+<a hreflang="en" href="https://www.accessibilityassociation.org/">The International Association of Accessibility Professionals (IAAP)</a> published a position paper on <a hreflang="en" href="https://www.accessibilityassociation.org/s/overlay-position-and-recommendations">Accessibility Overlay Position and Recommendations</a>.
 In it, IAAP stresses that overlay technology must never impede a user's access.
 Furthermore, it states that IAAP members must not support claims that imply a website or application can be made fully accessible with overlay technology.

-False advertising claims made by many overlay providers have prompted outcry from accessibility advocates: [Adrian Roselli's \#accessiBe Will Get You Sued](https://adrianroselli.com/2020/06/accessiBe-will-get-you-sued.html) initially published in 2020 but actively updated as the case evolved; Lainey Feingold's [American legal perspective](https://www.lflegal.com/2023/07/adrian-roselli-slapp-lawsuit/).
+False advertising claims made by many overlay providers have prompted outcry from accessibility advocates: <a hreflang="en" href="https://adrianroselli.com/2020/06/accessiBe-will-get-you-sued.html">Adrian Roselli's \#accessiBe Will Get You Sued</a> initially published in 2020 but actively updated as the case evolved; Lainey Feingold's <a hreflang="en" href="https://www.lflegal.com/2023/07/adrian-roselli-slapp-lawsuit/">American legal perspective</a>.

 It is important to clearly understand the capabilities and limitations of any tool or technology used to advance accessibility.
 False claims by companies about their abilities have confused many clients.
 Organizations are responsible to do appropriate research to ensure they meet applicable accessibility requirements and provide the best experience to visitors.

 Neither the EU Commission or US Department of Justice (DOJ) state how web accessibility standards have to be met—just that they must be met.
-From the [DOJ ADA Title II rulemaking](https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state) The rule "does not address the internal policies or procedures that public entities might implement to conform to the technical standard under this rule."
+From the <a hreflang="en" href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state">DOJ ADA Title II rulemaking</a> The rule "does not address the internal policies or procedures that public entities might implement to conform to the technical standard under this rule."

 In some instances, a combination of overlays and manual expertise has the potential to accelerate accessibility improvements.